jpeyret/pip-stripper/README.md

 The second option, `--scan`, will scan your Python source files in `--workdir` and use it to create **pip-stripper.scan.yaml**.

-This is the file that contains instructions for the build phase, don't edit:
+This is the file that contains instructions for the build phase.

+**Don't edit pip-stripper.scan.yaml!**

+Instead:
- - adjust the configuration
+ - adjust the configuration in **pip-stripper.yaml**
  - re-run the scan

-It will create 2 work files, `tmp.pip-stripper.imports.rpt` and `tmp.pip-stripper.freeze.rpt` to track pip packages and its best guesses at python imports, respectively.
+`--scan` also creates 2 work files, `tmp.pip-stripper.freeze.rpt` and  `tmp.pip-stripper.imports.rpt`, tracking pip packages and its best guesses at python imports, respectively.

 ### Build.